lharrison1224/neural-network/README.md

-# Multi-Layer Perceptron
+# Neural Network

 This is a python implementation of the multi-layer perceptron, more commonly known as a nerual network.
+With additional features like cross-validation, plotting, and NN architecture options.

 ## Python Version